-Having a small family is one of the most important choices you can make to help conserve resources and protect the environment, but reducing your consumption and changing to more sustainable kinds of consumption are also essential if we’re to tackle our environmental crises.
+Choosing a small family and consuming sustainably are the most important choices you can make to help conserve resources and protect the environment, but there are many other ways you can help.

 We have the greatest influence over those closest to us.
 Engage your family and friends in conversation about population and environmental issues.
 Challenge them to think about ways they can reduce their own environmental footprints.